mhayashi1120/Gauche-net-twitter/README.md

 # Gauche-net-twitter (forked version)

 Warn: This package a bit outdated.
-Some of main interfaces are alive but **some of are outdated** .
+Some of main interfaces are alive but **some of are completely outdated** .

 This module provides an interface to Twitter API using OAuth authentication.